What is the Cryosphere?

 What is the cryosphere?

-The cryosphere refers to the regions on Earth where water freezes into snow or ice.
+The cryosphere refers to Earth’s ice in all its forms.
 The term comes from the Greek word for icy cold—krios.
-Features of the cryosphere include:
+The cryosphere includes:

 graphic of the various features of the cryosphere

-This graphic illustrates the various features of Earth's frozen regions, known as the cryosphere. — Credit: Copernicus Climate Change Service (C3S)/European Centre for Medium-Range Weather Forecasts (ECMWF)
+This graphic illustrates the various components of the cryosphere. — Credit: Copernicus Climate Change Service (C3S)/European Centre for Medium-Range Weather Forecasts (ECMWF)

 Snow